PoP-PoPAPI/api/README.md

 Cache the response from the query using standard [HTTP caching](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/http-caching).

 The response will contain `Cache-Control` header with the `max-age` value set at the time (in seconds) to cache the request, or `no-store` if the request must not be cached.
-Each field in the schema can configure its own `max-age` value, and the response's `max-age` is calculated as the lowest `max-age` among all requested fields (including nested fields).
+Each field in the schema can configure its own `max-age` value, and the response's `max-age` is calculated as the lowest `max-age` among all requested fields (including composable fields).

 Examples: